‘I’m becoming the street’ – Frank O’Hara

 The political potency of walking through the city – occupying the streets, participating in protest marches – is well documented.
 Far more can be said about this than I could summarise here.
 But these crucial public acts continue to highlight the importance of the freedom and symbolic action that walking through city spaces can offer.

 Still, this isn’t to say urban walking cannot be detached.
 There is something comforting about moving through a place anonymously, surrounded by activity.
 ‘To be a stranger surrounded by strangers, to walk along silently bearing one’s secrets’ Rebecca Solnit writes in Wanderlust: A History of Walking, ‘is one of life’s starkest pleasures’.
-The liberation offered by movement, progress, the repetitious beat made on the pavement, the security of everything in its place; all lives continuing, buildings standing, streets stretching on – though you may not be playing an active role, you feel part of something bigger, at home in a place over which you can claim ownership, a place where you can be alone in unity.
+The liberation offered by movement, progress, the repetitious beat made on the pavement; all lives continuing, buildings standing, streets stretching on – though you may not be playing an active role, you feel part of something bigger, at home in a place over which you can claim ownership, a place where you can be alone in unity.
 Walking through the streets, you let the city take the reins.
 Charles Dickens undertook nocturnal urban walks to cure his insomnia and distress, as documented in Night Walks.
 There is something particularly special about night walks.
-They allow for a certain peace, calm, observation; moving through the theatre of the city, watching it, transporting yourself.
+They allow for a certain peace and observation; moving through the theatre of the city, watching it, transporting yourself.
 The city empty, majestic.

 Of course there are practical walks – to get from A to B – and there are dedicated walks, or ‘wanders’.
 This act of walking for the sake of walking, or wandering, was championed by the psychogeographers, who identified their own particular brand of urban walking, the dérive (drift).
 A journey of unplanned movement throughout the city, the dérive was directed by an instinctive response to place itself.